By Bonny M. Fetch (ND), Past-President and NAHO Historian/Archivist

 Ellen Anderson, Washington, was NAHO’s twelfth president.
 She served two 2-year terms, from 2004-2007.
 Ellen recalled how difficult it was when the 2001 conference had to be canceled because of 9/11, both for NAHO and for the hotel.
 The following year in Anchorage was still difficult and Board meetings were tense.
 Ellen recalled that the goal in those years was mostly just to hold things together.
 But NAHO bounced back.
 The 2004 conference, “Tall in the Saddle: Being the Best” was held in Fort Worth, Texas, and was a good conference.
 In 2005, the conference was held in Durham, North Carolina.
 The theme that year was “Taking the Bull By the Horns: Finding Balance in Administrative Hearings.”
 The 2006 conference, “Bismarck Rendezvous: Discovering Solutions That Work” was held in Bismarck, North Dakota.
 In 2007, the conference was held in Santa Fe, New Mexico.
 The theme of the conference was “Santa Fe: Where the Trails Meet – Exploring Our Strengths and Differences.”
 Ellen recalled the 2002 conference in Alaska in which the scenery was jaw-dropping from the dining room at the top of Captain Cook.
 Another conference stood out in her mind, the 2006 conference in Bismarck, which featured the banquet at Fort Lincoln State Park during which a highlight was the experience of being out on the prairie at sundown.

 NAHO’s fourteenth president, Norman Patenaude, New Hampshire, served two terms, 2012-2013 and 2014-2015.
 The 2012 conference, “Roundup on the Riverwalk” was held in San Antonio, Texas.
 The 2013 conference was held in St. Paul, Minnesota, with the theme being “Twin Tracks in the Twin Cities: Basic and Advanced Training for Hearing Officials.”
 The 2014 conference was held in Charleston, South Carolina, with the theme being “The Charm of Charleston: Where History Lives – Administrative Hearings from Beginning to End.”
 The 2015 conference, themed “Southwestern Skies: Professional Development in the ‘West’s Most Western Town’” was held in Scottsdale, Arizona.
-Janice Deshais was elected to serve as NAHO’s fifteenth president for the 2016-2017 term.
+Janice Deshais, Connecticut, NAHO’s fifteenth president, served two terms, 2016-2017 and 2018-2019.
+The 2016 conference was held in Portland, Oregon; the 2017 conference was held in Washington, DC; the 2018 conference was held in San Diego, California; and New Orleans, Louisiana, was the location of the 2019 conference.
+Toni Boone, Oregon, was elected NAHO’s sixteenth president and is currently serving the 2020-2021 term.